-However, I suddenly realized that my behavioral freedom comes at a price.
-Aside from the obvious factors such as living in a looney bin, I had suddenly lost much of my credibility.
+But that social freedom comes at a price.
+Aside from the obvious factors (such as living in a psychiatric hospital) I had suddenly lost much of my credibility.
 Even if I wasn’t behaving sincerely in the outside world, I had a knack for convincing people that I was still normal.
 That I was just like them.
 That had been stripped away now.
 Every normal person here, i.e. the staff knew I’m not like them.
 They knew exactly how very divergent a path my life had taken from theirs.
 In helping me, they also want to learn about people like me.
-They want me to be different from them so they can study me and learn.
+They want me to be different from them so they can study me and understand more.
 The question now was how much of myself would I allow myself to reveal to them?
 I mean I had been practicing for so long at carefully hiding so much of myself in the outside world that I wondered if it would even be possible to not do that here.
 My thoughts were suddenly interrupted.

 “I’m out!” exclaimed Walker, as he stepped out of the shower stall.

 He’s everything his voice indicated he would be.
 He really is a character right out of the 1950s!
 There he stood before me, this tall, lanky, extremely pale guy wearing a towel and a huge grin.
 The freckles on his nose and his ruddy cheeks matched the shock of curly red hair atop his head.
 I think the best way to describe Walker’s looks and personality is to state that he’s the real-life version of Archie from the Archie comics.